Jotis86/Marketing-Analysis-Project/README.md

 ## 📊 Visualizations

 In addition to the Power BI dashboard, a complete analysis has been performed using Python, including:

-- 🧹 Data cleaning with pandas.
+- 🧹 **Data Cleaning with Pandas**:
+  - **Removing Duplicates**: Ensuring that the dataset is free from duplicate entries to maintain data integrity.
+  - **Handling Missing Values**: Addressing missing data points through imputation or removal to ensure a complete dataset.

-- 📊 Data visualization with matplotlib and seaborn.
+- 📊 **Data Visualization with Matplotlib and Seaborn**:
-- 🌐 Interactive app with Streamlit to present the results.
+  - **Histograms and Bar Charts**: Visualizing the distribution of data and comparing different categories.
+  - **Line Charts**: Analyzing trends over time to identify patterns and opportunities.
+  - **Scatter Plots**: Exploring relationships between different variables to uncover correlations.
+  - **Heatmaps**: Providing a visual representation of data density and relationships between variables.
+  - **Box Plots**: Summarizing the distribution of data and identifying outliers.

 ## 📂 Project Structure